Front Page › Forums › Rights › What is a right?

 Rights and obligations instead of “claim rights”

-We reject the use of “claim rights” that create obligations on others, preferring to express them as a combination of prohibitions and laws creating the obligation and systems to ensure that society meets those obligations.
+We reject the use of “claim rights” that create obligations on others, preferring to express them as a combination of rights which are prohibitions on interfering with an individual and one or more laws creating the obligation and systems to ensure that society meets those obligations.
 For example, the right to education does not mean that anyone can just approach anyone else and demand to be taught something.
 Education involves a teacher, a classroom, lesson plans, school supplies, transportation, instructional standards, and a myriad of other things involved all of which cost money or require someone’s time.
-A right to education cannot be fulfilled without the infrastructure or at least some system in place to provide that education.
-So we express the right to education as a set of prohibitions on others to prevent interference with someone receiving their education, and a set of laws creating the systems that are required to operate a public education program.
-Whenever a right creating an obligation is proposed, careful consideration must be given to the obligations on society and the adoption of a claim right should be accompanied or followed by the adoption of at least one law creating the system that will help society fulfill those obligations.
+A right to education is a set of prohibitions on others to prevent interference with someone receiving their education, and separately education laws would create the infrastructure or at least some system in place to provide that education, for example as a public education program.

-Liberties instead of “positive rights” We reject the term “positive rights” because freedom or permission to do something must always be limited by the “negative rights” of other people.
+We reject the term “positive rights” because freedom or permission to do something must always be limited by the “negative rights” of other people.
 For that reason, we prefer to express such ideas as liberties, which we define as a freedom or permission to say or do something which is limited by the rights of others and may also be limited by the availability of resources or applicable laws and regulations.
 For example, the right to travel guarantees that neither the government nor private individuals are allowed to interfere with someone moving from one place to another, but does not grant someone the right to trespass on another’s property, to enter public facilities outside of their operating hours.
 The right to travel is limited to adults who are not under arrest or imprisonment.
 A minor, for example, may not be allowed to travel somewhere without a parent or guardian’s permission.
 These boundaries and limitations should be carefully considered and mentioned in the definition of the right itself or in accompanying explanation.

 Rights as freedoms and prohibitions